KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_voice_forgotten_instrument.md

-# Chapter 9 – The Voice: The Forgotten Instrument
+# The Voice: The Forgotten Instrument

 Before there was language,
 there was sound.